General Santos Soccsksargen, Philippines Travel Guide

 Your actions safeguard the city's attractions for future visitors.

-While Lake Sebu is a known regional gem, always inquire locally for any new or less-publicized spots gaining favor among residents.
+While Lake Sebu is a known regional gem, always ask locally about any new or less-publicized spots gaining favor among residents.

-Beyond landmarks, consider evening strolls at Queen Tuna Green space for sea breeze or local cafes for a relaxed ambiance.
+Beyond landmarks, consider evening strolls at Queen Tuna Green space for sea breeze or local cafes for a casual atmosphere.

 When photographing people, especially at bustling places like the Fish Port, a polite gesture or verbal request for permission is a thoughtful practice.